ellmetha/django-machina/docs/example_projects.rst

 .. note::

-	The previous steps assume you have `Virtualenvwrapper <https://virtualenvwrapper.readthedocs.org/en/latest/>`_ installed on your system.
+	The previous steps assumes you have `Virtualenvwrapper <https://virtualenvwrapper.readthedocs.org/en/latest/>`_ installed on your system.

 If you have `Docker <https://www.docker.com/>`_ and `Docker Compose <https://docs.docker.com/compose/>`_ installed on your system you can also run the "vanilla" project using the following commands: